ambv/httproxy/README.rst

 * ability to specify the address the proxy will bind to (``--host``)

 * ability to log headers sent and received (``--verbose``)

+* better process management: pidfile support, a more descriptive process title (with the optional ``setproctitle`` dependency)

 * major code refactoring